Asad-Shahid/PBRL/README.md

   DOI={10.1109/case58245.2025.11163870},
-  booktitle={2025 IEEE 21st International Conference on Automation Science and Engineering (CASE)}, publisher={IEEE}, author={Ali Shahid, Asad and Narang, Yashraj and Petrone, Vincenzo and Ferrentino, Enrico and Handa, Ankur and Fox, Dieter and Pavone, Marco and Roveda, Loris}, year={2025}, month=aug, pages={1231–1238},
+  booktitle={2025 IEEE 21st International Conference on Automation Science and Engineering (CASE)}, publisher={IEEE}, author={Shahid, Asad Ali and Narang, Yashraj and Petrone, Vincenzo and Ferrentino, Enrico and Handa, Ankur and Fox, Dieter and Pavone, Marco and Roveda, Loris}, year={2025}, month=aug, pages={1231–1238},